 Dec 2021 – May 2022 Global

-• Designed and analyzed data
+• Designed data collection and conducted analyses

 • Designed, interpreted, and visualized Bayesian geostatistical models